-34 EvoWeaver-SLPreds
+EvoWeaver-SLPreds 43

-All residue methods require a EvoWeaver object initialized with dendrogram objects and ancestral states.
+Sequence Level methods require a EvoWeaver object initialized with dendrogram objects and sequence information stored in the leaves.
 See EvoWeaver for more information on input data types.

 When Method='Ensemble' or Method="SequenceLevel", EvoWeaver uses methods SequenceInfo and GeneVector.
+The argument useDNA switches between interpreting sequences as DNA or AA sequences.